 Laparoscopic Sleeve Gastrectomy

-Knowing the difference between endoscopic sleeve gastroplasty versus laparoscopic sleeve gastrectomy will help you when talking to our doctor at Batash Medical in Rego Park.
-Please feel free to contact us today to schedule a consultation and learn more information.
+Knowing and understanding the difference between endoscopic sleeve gastroplasty vs laparoscopic sleeve gastrectomy will help you when talking to the doctor at Batash Medical in Rego Park.
+Please feel free to contact us today to schedule a consultation and learn more about ESG and how it can benefit you!
 We look forward to hearing from you!